2000 Pittsburgh Steelers season: Week 14 (Sunday December 3, 2000): vs. Oakland Raiders

-With an AFC-best 10-2 record heading into Pittsburgh, the Raiders were favored to win the first Raiders-Steelers game in Pittsburgh since 1980.
-What instead ensued was a very exciting contest featuring vicious hits, gutsy play, and a game-ending controversy that recalled the glory days of the Raiders-Steelers rivalry in the 1970's.
+With an AFC-best 10–2 record heading into Pittsburgh, the Raiders were favored to win their first game there against the Steelers since 1980.
+The game that followed was closely contested and featured several hard hits and a controversial ending, renewing attention to the teams’ rivalry from the 1970s.

 In the first quarter, Kordell Stewart threw a 19 yard touchdown pass to Bobby Shaw for a 7-0 lead.
 However, the Steelers fell behind 17-7 in the second quarter.
-An calf injury to Stewart forced him to the sidelines, and in his relief appearance, Kent Graham threw a pass that was intercepted by Eric Allen and returned 27 yards for a touchdown.
+A calf injury to Stewart forced him to the sidelines, and in his relief appearance, Kent Graham threw a pass that was intercepted by Eric Allen and returned 27 yards for a touchdown.
 Then with 1:06 to go in the half, Rich Gannon found tight end Randy Jordan on a screen pass for a 21 yard touchdown make the score 17-7 Raiders at the half.
 In the second half, Kordell Stewart returned to play despite his injury and drove the Steelers down to the Raiders's 6 yard line.
 This drive featured a play where Stewart fumbled at his own 14 yard line, but recovered the ball and escaped the Raiders for 17 yards.
 On second and goal, Stewart threw a pass in the right flat to tight end Mark Bruener at the 1, when Raiders safety Calvin Branch went into Breuner at full speed and shoved him backwards towards the 5.
 Unwilling to be stopped short, Breuner fought back and dragged Branch into the end zone with him just before he could be shoved out of bounds, making the score 17-14.